lzptr/VS_Code_ROS/README.md

     ]
 }
 ```

+Notice that the type of the task is "catkin_make".
+This is provided by the
+ROS extension.
+I couldn't get a typical shell type task to work with the catkin_make command,
+when issuing it out of a multi-root workspace.
+This workaround works pretty well, but it also means that you have to install
+the ROS extension.

 You can now run `CTRL+SHIFT+P`, search for "Tasks: Run Task" and select the "ROS: central_catkin_make" task we configured.
 Since we set it to be the default build task with the `group` option you can also run that task with the shortcut `CTRL+SHIFT+B`.
 The build type is set to "Debug", so that the ROS nodes can be debugged later on.